 As a public works project begun during the Great Depression, the Blue Ridge Parkway is the first and longest rural parkway in America.
-Administered by the National Park Service, the 469-mile long Parkway extends through the southern Appalachians of Virginia and North Carolina, linking Shenandoah National Park and Great Smoky Mountains National Park.
-Along the Parkway, travelers experience stunning pastoral and mountain vistas, and a great diversity of plant and animal life.
+Administered by the National Park Service, the 469-mile long parkway extends through the southern Appalachians of Virginia and North Carolina, linking Shenandoah National Park and Great Smoky Mountains National Park.
+Along the parkway, travelers experience stunning pastoral and mountain vistas, along with a great diversity of plant and animal life.
 In addition, visitors encounter the region’s history, culture and traditions of craft, music, and agricultural heritage, brought to life through historic sites, artifacts, displays, live interpretation and performance.

-Mabry Mill is one of the most photographed sites on the Blue Ridge Parkway.
-Several hundred thousand travelers visit the Mill each year, a turn of events Ed Mabry probably could not have predicted when he built the Mill more than a century ago.
+Mabry Mill is one of the most visited sites on the Blue Ridge Parkway.
+Several hundred thousand travelers visit the Mill each year, a turn of events that Ed and Lizzie Mabry probably could not have predicted when they built the Mill more than a century ago!

-Soon the sawmill was finished and Ed began to build a woodworking shop on the right side of the grist mill.
+Once the sawmill was finished, Ed began to build a woodworking shop on the right side of the grist mill.
 This shop had a double-bladed jigsaw, a wood lathe and a tongue and groover all run by the water-powered waterwheel.
 This completed the gristmill complex with the sawmill, gristmill and woodworking shop all attached.

-For convenience sake, the Mabrys now decided to build a new blacksmith/wheelwright shop beside the gristmill complex.
-This was around 1913-1914.
 Later, after many years of hard work building up their business at the mill site, Ed and Lizzie decided to build a new house for themselves.
-Sometime around 1918-1920 the Mabrys built by their own hands and skill a two-story white farmhouse.
-The approximate site of that house is where the Matthews’ cabin is located at Mabry Mill today.
+Sometime around 1918-1920 the Mabrys built, by their own hands and skill, a two-story white farmhouse.
+After Mr. Mabry’s passing in 1936 it was dismantled.
+The approximate site of that house is where the Matthews Cabin is located at Mabry Mill today.

 The National Park Service acquired the Mabry Mill property in 1938 after Ed died and Lizzie moved away.
 The gristmill complex and the blacksmith/wheelwright shop were deemed historically significant by the Park Service as representing the rich cultural past of the Blue Ridge Mountain region.
 In 1942 those structures were completely restored, giving the Blue Ridge Parkway yet another gem along its beautiful winding 469 miles through the heart of Appalachia.
 Every year Mabry Mill, the legacy which Ed and Lizzie left us, is visited by people from all over the world.
 We invite everyone to come visit us here.
 Enjoy some great food, great music, great history, great people, and all that is Mabry Mill.

-This historical summary on Mabry Mill was written by Michael Ryan, author of Ed and Lizzie, the Mabrys and Their Mill, which is available at the Mabry Mill gift shop.
+This historical summary on Mabry Mill was compiled from Michael Ryan, author of Ed and Lizzie, the Mabrys and Their Mill, which is available at the Mabry Mill Gift Shop.